Jordan269244/final-project/3-tree.md

         Console.WriteLine();
     }
 ```
-This code goes through all the nodes in the tree, checks to see if they have only 1 connection (to the parent) and ensure that it isn't root (sometimes root may only have one child connection).
+This code goes through all the nodes in the tree, checks to see if they have only 1 connection (to the parent) and ensure that it isn't the root (sometimes the root may only have one child connection).
 This is how it will identify all the Leaf Nodes in the Code which in this example would be 4,6,7,8,9.